UC Berkeley Zoom

 If you share your meeting link on social media or another public location (like a public bCal invite) anyone with the link can join your meeting.
 Here are some tips you can use to help when needing a public meeting space:

 - Familiarize yourself with Zoom’s settings and features.
-Understand how to protect your virtual space. e.g., use a Waiting Room (additional details on that below).
-The waiting room is a helpful feature for controlling attendees.
+Understand how to protect your virtual space.
+See Zoom's manual on Securing Zoom Settings.

 - Password Protect your Zoom Meetings.
-You can require not just the Meeting ID but also a password to join your Zoom Meeting.
-You can require a password for new meetings, instant meetings, PMI meetings or even phone participants.
+UC Berkeley Zoom defaults to require a password for new meetings, instant meetings, PMI meetings or even phone participants.
 You can also choose not to include the password in the meeting link.

-Security icon: Zoom’s security features, which had previously been accessed throughout the meeting menus, are now grouped together and found by clicking the Security icon in the meeting menu bar on the host's interface.
+Security icon: Zoom’s security features are grouped together and found by clicking the Security icon in the meeting menu bar on the host's interface.

 You can also lock the Screen Share by default for all your meetings in your web settings.